 4.1 As neither a Sustainability Appraisal nor Strategic Environmental Assessment Report have been required of the Neighbourhood Plan, the Statement sets out in Table B below how each of the policies contribute to the achievements of sustainable development.
-It does so by identifying the potential of each policy to lead to significantly positive (++), minor positive (+), neutral (0), minor adverse (-) or significant adverse (--) effects, taking into account the proposed mitigation measures.
+It does so by identifying the potential of each policy to lead to positive (green), neutral (amber), or adverse (red) effects, considering the proposed mitigation measures.

-Table B: Neighbourhood Plan & Sustainable Development Policy Social Economic Environmental Commentary FAR1 Rural Resilience ++ These policies will have a significantly positive environmental and social effects in protecting the FAR2 Green and Blue Infrastructure ++ ++ 0 defined Green Infrastructure Network and identifying the shared back woodland which consists of a range of assets of biodiversity value in the Parish.
+Table B: Neighbourhood Plan & Sustainable Development Policy Social Economic Environmental Commentary BUR1: Burnham Design Code The policy will have a significant positive environmental effect and a minor positive social effect in conserving the essential character of the parish, and some of its history, which local people care about.
 Its economic effect is neutral.
-FAR3 Local Green Spaces ++ 0 + The policy will have a significant positive social effect in protecting a range of publicly accessible open spaces within the parish from inappropriate development.
+BUR2: Green and Blue Infrastructure This policy will have a significantly positive environmental and social effects in protecting the defined Green Infrastructure Network which consists of a range of assets of biodiversity value in the Parish.
+Its economic effect is neutral.
+BUR3: Local Green Spaces The policy will have a significant positive social effect in protecting a range of publicly accessible open spaces within the parish from inappropriate development.
 Research is clear that poor green space provision leads particularly to families seeking other places to live with green space for relaxation, recreation and sport.
-The policy will have a moderate environmental effect as some but not all the spaces have some environmental (e.g. biodiversity, heritage) value.
+The policy will have a moderate environmental effect as some, but not all the spaces have some environmental (e.g. biodiversity, heritage) value.
 Its economic effect is neutral.
-FAR4 Housing Mix and Tenure ++ 0 0 The policy will have a significant positive social effect by addressing an increasing imbalance in the range of housing types in the parish, that may result in a more balanced demographic profile in the longer term.
-Its economic and environmental effect is neutral.
-FAR5 Design Codes + 0 ++ The policy will have a significant positive environmental effect and a minor positive social effect in conserving the essential character of the parish, and some of its history, which local people care about.
-Its economic effect is neutral.
+BUR4: Urban Greening The social impact of this policy is positive, as it strives to improve residents' wellbeing through enhanced green spaces and urban greening features.
+The environmental impact is also positive, as the policy demonstrates guidelines for enhancing biodiversity, reducing urban heat and contributing to climate change mitigation through increased green infrastructure.
+The economic effect is neutral.

-FAR6 Local Heritage Assets + 0 ++ The policy will have a significant positive environmental effect and a minor positive social effect in ensuring that features of local historic and/or architectural value are understood and kept as far as possible in new development proposals as part of retaining the character of the parish, for the enjoyment of the local community.
-Its economic effect is neutral.
-FAR7 Local Community Uses and Pubs ++ ++ + The policy will have significantly positive social and economic effects in seeking to protect community uses and pubs in the parish.
+BUR5: Sustainable Travel The policy will have significant positive environmental and social effects in reducing traffic to improve air quality and in encouraging healthier lifestyles by walking and cycling.
+The economic effects of walking and cycling should be positive - the parish would be a more attractive as place to live with less congestion, better air quality and ease of getting around.
+This could impact house prices and retail/ office attractiveness.
+BUR6: Local Community Uses The policy will have significantly positive social and economic effects in seeking to protect community uses in the parish.
 It will have a minor positive effect on reducing car usage for shorter journeys and therefore positive environmental effects.
-FAR8 Early Years Provision ++ 0 + The policy will have significant positive social effects in seeking to protect early years provision in the parish.
-It will have a minor positive on reducing car usage to larger towns outside the parish for the purpose of accessing early years provision.
-Its economic effect is neutral.
-FAR9 Farnham Common Village Centre ++ ++ + The policy will have significant positive social and economic effects in seeking to resist changes to ground floor uses which result in the loss of a commercial, business or service use.
+BUR7: Burnham Village Centre The policy will have significant positive social and economic effects in seeking to resist changes to ground floor uses which result in the loss of a commercial, business or service use.
 It will have a minor positive effect on reducing car usage for shorter journeys and therefore positive environmental effects.
-FAR10 Sustainable Travel ++ + ++ The policy will have significant positive environmental and social effects in reducing traffic to improve air quality and in encouraging healthier lifestyles by walking and cycling.
-The economic effects of walking and cycling should be positive - the parish would be a more attractive as place to live with less congestion, better air quality and ease of getting around.
-This could impact house prices and retail/ office attractiveness.
-FAR11 Addressing the Performance Gap ++ ++ ++ The policy will have a significant positive environmental effect in maximising the zero-carbon performance of all new buildings.
+BUR8: Addressing the Sustainability Performance Gap The policy will have a significant positive environmental effect in maximising the zero-carbon performance of all new buildings.
 It will have increasingly positive social and economic effects in the ongoing financial savings to the building (residential and commercial) occupiers in very low energy costs.